 Do I need to support SCA for my users?

 Businesses in the European Economic AreaThe European Economic Area is a regional single market with free movement of labor, goods, and capital.
 It encompasses the European Union member states and three additional states that are part of the European Free Trade Association.
-(EEA) accepting online payments from customers in the EEA will require a different user experience, namely 3D Secure3D Secure provides an additional layer of authentication for credit card transactions that protects merchants from liability for fraudulent card payments.
+(EEA) accepting online payments from customers in the EEA require a different user experience, namely 3D Secure3D Secure provides an additional layer of authentication for credit card transactions that protects merchants from liability for fraudulent card payments.
 During a transaction that incorporates the 3D Secure authorization process, the customer is prompted to supply a separate password or code to validate their purchase..
-Transactions that don’t follow the new authentication guidelines may be declined by a customer’s bank, starting on September 14th, 2019.
+Transactions that don’t follow the new authentication guidelines may be declined by a customer’s bank, as of September 14th, 2019.
 This additional layer of authentication requires migrating to SCA-ready solutions like the new version of Checkout or the Payment Intents APIThe Payment Intents API is a new way to build dynamic payment flows.
 It tracks the lifecycle of a customer checkout flow and triggers additional authentication steps when required by regulatory mandates, custom Radar fraud rules, or redirect-based payment methods., described in Step 2.

 Step 1: Identify your plugin on our platform

 Plugins and third-party libraries should include identifying information so we can contact you about future changes or critical updates to the API.
-You should use the setAppInfo function to provide those details in your Stripe integration.
+Use the setAppInfo function to provide those details in your Stripe integration.

 Step 2: Determine your integration path